-Adjunct Senior Lecturer of Vocal Diction
+Adjunct Senior Artist Teacher of Vocal Diction

-Cheri Montgomery is the author of 12 titles on the topics of voice and diction.
-The Lyric Diction Workbook series includes six titles for English, Italian, German, French, Latin, and advanced French lyric diction courses.
-The IPA Handbook for Singers, Phonetic Readings for Lyric Diction, and Phonetic Transcription for Lyric Diction provide resources for the abbreviated diction study.
-Diction for Singers and The Singer’s Daily Practice Journal, volumes I and II provide workbooks for the private voice studio.
-An abbreviated version of the pedagogy within is published in the Journal of Singing: The Voice and Diction Connection, A Diction Instructor’s Approach to Voice Pedagogy (Jan./Feb.
-2018).
+Cheri Montgomery is an author and lecturer on the topics of voice and diction.
+Her published texts include: the Lyric Diction Workbook Series (for English, Italian, Latin, German, French, Spanish, and Russian lyric diction courses); the IPA Handbook for Singers, Phonetic Readings for Lyric Diction and Phonetic Transcription for Lyric Diction (for the abbreviated diction course); and the Singer’s Daily Practice Journal, volumes I, II, III and A Sketchbook Atlas of the Vocal Tract (for private and class voice).

 She is co-author of Exploring Art Song Lyrics published by Oxford University Press.
 In her work with Oxford, she provided pronunciation and phonetic symbols for more than 750 Italian, German, and French art songs.
 Her method of transcription and choice of phonetic symbols are published in the appendix.
 She also served as an external reviewer for Oxford University Press.